SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 Functions and Closures
 ----------------------

-Use ``func`` to declare functions and call them by following their name with a parenthesized list of arguments.
+Use ``func`` to declare a function.
+Call a function by following their name with a parenthesized list of arguments.
 Use ``->`` to separate the parameter names and types from the function's return type.